Daave2/Morricards/structure.md

 - **`ai/genkit.ts`**: Initializes and configures the global Genkit instance.
 - **`ai/flows/*`**: Contains all the individual Genkit flows.
-  - `*-flow.ts`: Defines a specific AI capability, such as `product-insights-flow.ts` or `price-validator-flow.ts`.
-These files define the prompts, tools, and input/output schemas (using Zod).
+  - `*-flow.ts`: Defines a specific AI capability, such as `product-insights-flow.ts` or `planogram-flow.ts`.
+These files define the prompts, tools, and import their input/output schemas.
-  - `*-types.ts`: Shared Zod schemas and TypeScript types for a flow's inputs and outputs.
+  - `*-types.ts`: Shared Zod schemas and TypeScript types for a flow's inputs and outputs (e.g., `planogram-types.ts`).

 ### `/components`
 This directory holds all reusable React components.

 - **`components/ui`**: Contains the standard, un-styled UI primitives from ShadCN (e.g., `button.tsx`, `card.tsx`).
 - **`components/*.tsx`**: Higher-level, application-specific components (e.g., `AppLayout.tsx`, `ProductCard.tsx`, `StoreMap.tsx`).
-- **`components/assistant`**: Components specifically used within the AI Assistant page.
+- **`components/assistant`**: Components specifically used within the AI Assistant page, such as the `SearchComponent`.

 ### `/hooks`
 Custom React Hooks used across the application to encapsulate client-side logic.